 With the advent and growing popularity of attribution modeling, Pay Per Click (PPC) advertising can be used by anyone doing business online, as long as they track it.
 However, PPC is a complex landscape with barriers to entry that vary significantly across industries.

-How much should you pay for a click?
+What is a good cost per click?
 How much can you pay for a sale?
 And what’s the cost and value of simply showing up in the market?

-Marketers must address these basic questions when building a PPC campaign.
+Marketers must address these questions when starting a PPC campaign.
 To help you determine those answers yourself, here are the 3 biggest influencers to click costs—and how to work the numbers to plan a profitable PPC strategy.

 Specialization & Localization Drive Higher CPCs

 As a rule of thumb, the more expensive and specialized a service or product, the higher the Cost Per Click (CPC) will be.
 That cost rises even more when you add a specific location into the mix (e.g., "San Jose Accident Attorney").

 According to HubSpot, 78% of the most expensive queries are related to legal services.
 Virtually all of the highest CPC keywords are on business services, and 58% contain a geo modifier.

 The above study underscores how highly specialized and potentially lucrative business services produce the highest CPC rates.
 This, of course, can be a good investment—a single click, even if it costs $200, could bring in thousands (or tens of thousands) in billings and revenue.

 Lower CPCs Don’t Necessarily Mean More Profit or Sales

 On the flip side, like in a highly saturated retail environment, the issues are very different.
 While CPCs are lower, competition is incredibly high.